Thomas Alfred John Playfair: Business and politics

-From 1914 to 1915 he was an alderman on Waverley Council.
-From 1927 to 1966 he was a member of the New South Wales Legislative Council, representing successively the Nationalist Party, the United Australia Party and the Liberal Party.
+From 1914 to 1915, he was an alderman on Waverley Council.
+From 1927 to 1966, he was a member of the New South Wales Legislative Council, representing successively the Nationalist Party, the United Australia Party and the Liberal Party.

-By 1926 he was chairman of directors of the firm founded by his grandfather.
-He modernised the plant and added a smallgoods factory which enabled the firm during World War II to become the largest supplier of canned sausages to the AIF and to the US forces in the Pacific.
+By 1926, he was chairman of directors of the firm founded by his grandfather.
+He modernised the plant and added a smallgoods factory which enabled the firm during the Second World War to become the largest supplier of canned sausages to the AIF and to the US forces in the Pacific.

-Personal
+Personal life

-On 29 August 1918 he married Madge Hardy in London; they had four children.
-He died at Darlinghurst in 1966.
+Playfair married Madge Hardy in London on 29 August 1918; they had four children.
+He died at Darlinghurst, New South Wales, in 1966.